CESNET/metacentrum-user-docs/docs/software/search-soft/index.md

 There are thousands of packages installed at MetaCetrum.
 The list of selected software above is by far not complete.

-To search for any package, use command `module avail`.
+To search for any package, use command `module avail PACKAGE_NAME`.

 !!! info "Search is case-insensitive"
     For example, `module avail r/` and `module avail R/` are the same for the purpose of searching.
 Other commands, however (such as `module add` or `module load`) are case-sensitive.

+!!! tip "You can use stars"
+    The `module avail` command accepts bash special characters.
+The most useful is the `*` which replaces any string.

 **Example: search for some Orca installation**